LiskArchive/lisk-sdk/sdk/README.md

 ## Disclaimer

-By using the Alpha release of the Lisk SDK, you acknowledge and agree that you have an adequate understanding of the risks associated with the use of the Alpha release of the Lisk SDK and that it is provided on an “as is” and “as available” basis, without any representations or warranties of any kind.
-To the fullest extent permitted by law, in no event shall the Lisk Foundation or other parties involved in the development of the Alpha release of the Lisk SDK have any liability whatsoever to any person for any direct or indirect loss, liability, cost, claim, expense or damage of any kind, whether in contract or in tort, including negligence, or otherwise, arising out of or related to the use of all or part of the Alpha release of the Lisk SDK.
+By using the Beta release of the Lisk SDK, you acknowledge and agree that you have an adequate understanding of the risks associated with the use of the Beta release of the Lisk SDK and that it is provided on an “as is” and “as available” basis, without any representations or warranties of any kind.
+To the fullest extent permitted by law, in no event shall the Lisk Foundation or other parties involved in the development of the Beta release of the Lisk SDK have any liability whatsoever to any person for any direct or indirect loss, liability, cost, claim, expense or damage of any kind, whether in contract or in tort, including negligence, or otherwise, arising out of or related to the use of all or part of the Beta release of the Lisk SDK.

 ## License

-Copyright 2016-2020 Lisk Foundation
+Copyright 2016-2023 Lisk Foundation

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.